vios-s/tsaftarislab.github.io/_posts/2024-12-09-Canon-CHAI-positions.md

 permalink: /posts/2024/12/hire
 ---

-We are now recruiting for two PhD positions as part of the  [CHAI AI Hub](https://chai.ac.uk) in collaboration with Canon Medical.
+We have now completed recruitment for two PhD positions as part of the  [CHAI AI Hub](https://chai.ac.uk) in collaboration with Canon Medical.
 Please see the [join us page](https://vios.science/join_us/).